ryan-parag/ryanparag.com/notes/designing-for-personalization.md

 ### Customized Experiences

-Rather than let the system dicate on what a users see, is it possible for us to let the user's dictate their own experience on segments of a digital product experience?
+Rather than let the system dicate on what a user sees, is it possible for us to let the user dictate their own experience upon segments of a digital product experience?

 We see this in a ton of ways already - throughout our iOS settings, news feeds, theme pickers 😉, etc.